Polynucleotide Treatment

 Polynucleotides for anti-ageing and skin rejuvenation

-Polynucleotides – The next generation of powerful biostimulators, scientifically proven to regenerate the skin from within
+Powerful skin regeneration, scientifically proven to regenerate the skin from within!

-Polynucleotides are an injectable skin booster, primarily derived from salmon DNA, making them natural, biocompatible, and biodegradable.
-They are predominantly used to reduce wrinkles, stimulate cellular regeneration, collagen synthesis, and tissue repair.
+Polynucleotides are an injectable skin booster predominantly used to reduce wrinkles, stimulate cellular regeneration, collagen synthesis, and tissue repair.

-These skin-boosting and regenerative injectables have become a popular choice for patients looking to combat the signs of ageing and/or address common skin concerns.
+These skin-boosting and regenerative injectables have become a popular choice for patients looking to combat the signs of ageing and/or address common skin concerns, such as:

 - Lifting and tightening the skin